Grant Application Outline Assistant

 VariableDescriptionExample

-funding_call_textOfficial grant call or RFP text”Regional education innovation fund 2026”
+funding_call_textThe official grant notice, RFP, or funding-call criteria”Regional education innovation fund 2026”

-project_summaryYour proposed initiative summary”Teacher coaching program for rural schools”
+project_summaryThe proposed initiative in plain language”Teacher coaching program for rural schools”

-evidence_baseExisting data and prior results”Pilot outcomes, baseline metrics”
+evidence_baseExisting data, prior outcomes, evaluations, or supporting materials”Pilot outcomes, baseline metrics”

 Tips & Variations